What Is the Best Treatment for Skin Cancer?

 The first step in your treatment will often be a biopsy of your concern to determine whether it is cancerous and which types of cells it contains.
 For non-melanoma skin cancers, your dermatologist can often treat these with a simple excision.

-For cancers that present a greater risk, or that occur in cosmetically or functionally sensitive areas (such as near an eye or over the nose), Mohs micrographic surgery is the treatment of choice recommended by the American Academy of Dermatology.
+For cancers that present a greater risk, or that occur in cosmetically or functionally sensitive areas (such as near an eye or over the nose), Mohs micrographic surgery has been the treatment of choice recommended by the American Academy of Dermatology.
 This surgery removes cells layer by layer to eliminate the cancer while minimizing damage to surrounding tissues.

 How Can I Prevent Skin Cancer?